-I have dementia, I have rights

-I have dementia...
-First steps after diagnosis

-Practical tips for Living well with dementia
+- I have dementia, I have rights - I have dementia...
+First steps after diagnosis - Practical tips for Living well with dementia - Practical steps to support your independence; a guide on how assistive technology can help people with dementia and their families. - Driving and dementia